-Fungal Keratitis, sometimes referred to as keratomycosis, is an eye infection caused by fungus that results in an inflammation of the eye's cornea, the thin, clear covering at the front of the eye.
-Any one exhibiting symptoms of fungal keratitis should seek the attention of an eye care professional immediately.
+Fungal Keratitis, sometimes referred to as keratomycosis, is an eye infection caused by a fungus that results in an inflammation of the eye's cornea, - the thin, clear covering at the front of the eye.

 What Causes Fungal Keratitis?

-aspergillus fumigatus, fusarium, and alternaria.
-The fifth is a type of yeast, called candida.
-The means by which these fungi infect the eye is usually through contacts with plants, dirt, or some other type of organic matter.
+The means by which these fungi infect the eye is usually through contact with plants, dirt, or some other type of organic matter.
 A thorn injury, for example, could both penetrate the surface of the eye, as well as transfer the fungi from the plant onto the cornea, where it then begins to grow and multiply.
 Symptoms will begin to present several days later.
-Another common cause of keratitis is improper cleaning of contact lenses.
+Another common cause of fungal keratitis is improper cleaning of contact lenses.

 How is Fungal Keratitis Diagnosed?

 An Ophthalmologist or Optometrist will assess the visible symptoms, and discuss recent events with the patient.
 Fungal keratitis can fairly easily be mistaken for bacterial keratitis, so it's common for a corneal culture to be taken, this is a quick simple procedure whereby a few corneal cells are taken by a small swab and sent for analysis to enable an accurate diagnosis.

 How is Fungal Keratitis Treated?